 - Add cheese, green onions, bacon, and butter to dry ingredients.
 Use a fork to lightly incorporate.

-- Bake at 425° for about 20 minutes until golden.
+- Bake at 425° for about 20 minutes or until golden.
 Enjoy with as much extra butter as you please!

 Notes